cgoconnor/gulp-practice/README.md

 6. When revisiting the project run gulp in terminal like in step 5.

+### NOTE!
+If there is an error in your code gulp will stop running!
+Check terminal for error, resolve it, and reload gulp.

 ## Sites Referenced
 [Stack Overflow -Browser Sync on phone](https://stackoverflow.com/questions/34739846/browser-sync-in-mobile-while-local-development)